 STATE OF THE GAME

-Space Engineers is in its alpha stage of development and is available on Steam Early Access.
+Space Engineers is available on Steam Early Access.

-This means that the game is still under development and will be improved on a regular basis - through updates that add and polish features and content, optimizations and bug fixes.
+This means that the game is still under development and is being improved on a regular basis - through updates that add and polish features and content, optimizations and bug fixes.
 Like us on Facebook, follow us on Twitter and you will be notified on all updates.

-Space Engineers will remain in alpha stage until we gather enough feedback from the community.
+Space Engineers will remain in development until we gather enough feedback from the community.
 We need to see how people play our game and what do they want us to focus on.
 Community feedback is expected and will direct our future decisions.

 We decided to only talk about features actually present in the game (fully finished or work-in-progress).